rcmdnk/markdown_chatgpt_connector/README.md

 ```
 $ poetry install
-$ poetry run mcc ...
+$ poetry run tcc ...
 ```

-You can run `mcc` directly if you enter the poetry virtual environment:
+You can run \`tcc directly if you enter the poetry virtual environment:

 ```
 $ poetry shell